PTC-Education/PTC-Education.github.io/_posts/2021-05-19-DX-in-Educaiton-Summit.markdown

 <a href="/resources/Kathy Cheng - UToronto.pdf">Some (Team) Assembly Required: An Analysis of Collaborative Computer-Aided Design Assembly - Kathy Cheng, UToronto</a>

-<a href="/resources/Milan Dahal - Tufts.pdf">Smart Motors: Trainable Motors for Story Telling: Milan Dahal, Tufts</a>
+<a href="/resources/Milan Dahal - Tufts.pdf">Smart Motors: Trainable Motors for Story Telling - Milan Dahal, Tufts</a>

 <a href="/resources/Andrew Eyring - BYU.pdf">Analysis of a Closed-Loop Digital Twin - Andrew Eyring, BYU</a>